hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 compute a complete dictionary per zone, which is expensive in both storage and CPU time.

-To understand role of the additional NSEC3 salt field, we have to consider how a typical zone walking attack works.
+To understand the role of the additional NSEC3 salt field, we have to consider how a typical zone walking attack works.
 Typically the attack has two phases - online and offline.
 In the online phase, an attacker "walks the zone" by enumerating (almost) all hashes listed in NSEC3